akmijares/Startup-Destroyer/README.md

 License
 -------

 This is under the MIT License.
-See the [LICENSE] {License} file for more info
+See the [LICENSE](License) file for more info